 Seeking out this type of self-knowledge will help you identify your cue, routine and reward for writing.

 If you get stuck, you could use a writing prompt.

-Now You’re Ready To Write More Often
+Get Ready To Write More Often

 Creating a habit of daily writing practice isn’t as difficult as it first seems.
 It takes determination and self-knowledge, and these are all traits every writer should cultivate.

 Full-time job or not, the week has more hours than you think.

 Commit to writing process, and you will naturally become more determined, better writer.
 Following these steps works for authors, bloggers and even academic writers.